-Are you ready to pitch brands to work on sponsored content, but you don’t know where to start?
+Do you want to pitch brands to work on sponsored content, but you don’t know where to start?
 Today we’re talking about how to reach out to brands as an influencer.
-All too often I get asked who to reach out to and what to say when I do.
+All too often I get asked who to reach out to for sponsored posts and what to say when I do.

-Is this you as well?
-It was me for a long time until I finally figured out a process that works for how to pitch brands for sponsored content.
+Until I finally figured out a process that works for how to reach out to brands as an influencer.

 IE 26: How to Pitch Brands for Sponsored Content & Create the Life of Your Dreams

-In today’s episode, I am doing a deep dive training all about how to pitch.
-This discussion will cover what your pitch should include, how to reach out to brands with your pitch, and where to find the information you need in order to pitch to a brand.
+In today’s episode, I am doing a deep dive training all about how to pitch brand.
+This discussion will cover what your pitch should include, how to reach out to brands as an influencer, and where to find the information you need in order to pitch to a brand.

 It always surprises me how much bloggers falter when asked what it is we do.
 And that is the essence of your pitch for sponsored content: it is what you do.

 Try Doing a Brain Dump